tigerfarm/arduino/Altair101/README.md

     for Altair 8800 original and clone documents.
 + Click [here](https://altairclone.com/downloads/interview.mp3)
     to hear an interview with the Altair 8800 clone creator, Mike Douglas.

+Note, I don't intend to implement full Altair 8800 functionality.
+For example, my machine will not run Basic, nor will it run CPM.
+I just want a computer that looks and feels like the limited edition that was available in 1975.
+Just the computer that did not have any interfaces.
+The version that cost $621.
+If I had work all summer during my high school years, I could have bought one.
+But I did not buy one because, without the other parts, the utility of it was extremely limited.
+See the original [price list](https://altairclone.com/ordering.htm), see parts costs.

 --------------------------------------------------------------------------------
 ### Phase 1, Front panel I/O and Memory management